rithakith/RecipeApp/README.md

 5. **Access Cookpal**:
     You can now access Cookpal by opening a web browser and navigating to [http://localhost:5173/](http://localhost:5173/).

+## Features

+These are the features that are functional in our web application

+1. **login & signup**:
+   You can signup using your email and a password of your choice.
+Later you can login with the same email and password.

+2. **Create recipe**:
+   You can add your own recipe to the collection now.
+Go to the recipe page look for the **+recipe** button.

+3. **sorting recipes**:
+   You can sort the recipes in the collection with the given catergories.

 ## Future Plans

 While Cookpal is already packed with features, we're constantly working on improvements to enhance the user experience and add new functionalities.
 Stay tuned for exciting updates!